 Other Family Characteristics

-Birth order and size of the family have both been implicated in the development of conduct disorder.
-Middle children and male children from large families have been found to be at an increased risk of delinquency and antisocial behaviours.
+Birth order and family size correlate with the development of Conduct Disorder.
+Middle children and male children from large families are found to be at increased risk of delinquency and antisocial behaviours.

 Psychophysiological and Genetic Influences

 Neurological abnormalities are sometimes correlated with Conduct Disorder.
 There is interest in the role of the frontal lobe and limbic system in aggressive children, which may be due to physical abuse in children with Conduct Disorder and related head injuries.
 Both head injuries and limbic system anomalies can precipitate abnormal externalising behaviours.

 Twin studies find greater prevalence of antisocial behaviour in monozygotic rather than dizygotic twins.
 Adoption studies also show that criminality on the part of biological parents increases the likelihood of antisocial behaviour children.
 Genetic factors may be part of the puzzle, but environmental factors also play a significant role.
 A Western-style diet (low in nutrients and high in refined carbohydrates and sugars) are all factors that can contribute.